sveltia-cms Svelte Themes

 Working with a local Git repository

-You can use Sveltia CMS with a local Git repository like Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the need for additional configuration (the local_backend property) and proxy server, thanks to the File System Access API available in some modern browsers.
+Sveltia CMS has simplified the local repository workflow by removing the need for additional configuration (the local_backend property) and a proxy server (netlify-cms-proxy-server or decap-server), thanks to the File System Access API available in some modern browsers.

 • If you get an error saying “not a repository root directory”, make sure you’ve turned the folder into a repository with either a CUI (git init) or GUI, and the hidden .git folder exists.